ShambAI/Image-Generation-CoDe/README.md

 This project includes code from the following sources:

 - [CycleGAN and pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix): Paired and unpaired image translation baseline.
 - [CUT](https://github.com/taesungp/contrastive-unpaired-translation): Unpaired image translation baseline.
+We modified the contrastive loss and model architecture to account for the extra depth information.
 - [Pytorch-FID](https://github.com/mseitzer/pytorch-fid): For computing the FID scores.